Customize Consent Preferences

 What we’re doing at Lynx offers real, life-changing learning to people who may not have the same opportunity otherwise.

-What has been your favourite Lynx moment to date?
+What has been your favorite Lynx moment to date?

 Speaking with our Lynx learners is always a highlight.
 It’s a pleasure and privilege to get to share in each user’s learning journey.
 These conversations confirm my belief in the transformative power of education.
 There really is a huge appetite for personal and professional development across the board.